Emmotes/ic_spoilers/docs/baldric.md

     "id": 2384,
     "flavour_text": "",
     "description": {
-        "desc": "Baldric increases the pre-stack bonus of Bargaining Power by 50%."
+        "desc": "Baldric increases the pre-stack bonus of Bargaining Power by $(not_buffed amount)%."
     },
     "effect_keys": [
         {